wso2/docs-is/en/docs/deploy/migrate/migrate-to-600.md

 ## Before you begin

-See the instructions on [preparing for migration]({{base_path}}/setup/migrating-preparing-for-migration) section.
+See the instructions on [preparing for migration]({{base_path}}/deploy/migrate/prepare-for-migration).

 ## Step 1: Migrate artifacts and configs

 !!! note
-    Note that `<OLD_IS_HOME>` is the directory that the current Identity Server resides in, and `<NEW_IS_HOME>` is the directory that WSO2 Identity Server 6.0.0 resides in.
+    Note that `<OLD_IS_HOME>` is the folder that the current Identity Server resides in, and `<NEW_IS_HOME>` is the folder that WSO2 Identity Server 6.0.0 resides in.

-Once all the above prerequisites have been met, follow the instructions given below to migrate to the latest version.
+Once all the rerequisites are met, follow the instructions given below to migrate to WSO2 IS 6.0.0.

 ### Components

+Follow the instructions given below to migrate any component artifacts.

--  If you have manually added any JAR files to the `<OLD_IS_HOME>/repository/components/lib` directory, copy and paste those JARs in the `<NEW_IS_HOME>/repository/components/lib` directory.
+-  If you have manually added any JAR files to the `<OLD_IS_HOME>/repository/components/lib` folder, copy those JARs to the `<NEW_IS_HOME>/repository/components/lib` folder.

--  If you have manually added any custom OSGI bundles to the `<OLD_IS_HOME>/repository/components/dropins` directory, copy those OSGI bundles to the `<NEW_IS_HOME>/repository/components/dropins` directory.
+-  If you have manually added any custom OSGI bundles to the `<OLD_IS_HOME>/repository/components/dropins` folder, copy those OSGI bundles to the `<NEW_IS_HOME>/repository/components/dropins` folder.

 -  **Custom components**

     In WSO2 Identity Server 6.0.0, a major upgrade has been made to the kernel and the main components.
 Any custom OSGI bundles which are added manually should be recompiled with new dependency versions that are relevant to the new WSO2 IS version.
-All custom OSGI components reside in the `<OLD_IS_HOME>/repository/components/dropins` directory.
+All custom OSGI components reside in the `<OLD_IS_HOME>/repository/components/dropins` folder.

-    1. Get the source codes of the custom OSGI components located in the `dropins` directory.
+    1. Get the source codes of the custom OSGI components located in the `dropins` folder.

-    2. Change the dependency versions in the relevant POM files according to the WSO2 IS version that you are upgrading to, and compile them.
+    2. Change the dependency versions in the relevant POM files according to the WSO2 IS version that you are upgrading to (WSO2 IS 6.0.0) and compile them.

+        !!! info
             The compatible dependency versions can be found [here](https://github.com/wso2/product-is/blob/v6.0.0-rc1/pom.xml).

     3. If you come across any compile time errors, refer to the WSO2 IS code base and make the necessary changes related to that particular component version.

-    4. Add the compiled JAR files to the `<NEW_IS_HOME>/repository/components/dropins` directory.
+    4. Add the compiled JAR files to the `<NEW_IS_HOME>/repository/components/dropins` folder.

-    5. If there were any custom OSGI components in `<OLD_IS_HOME>/repository/components/lib` directory, add newly compiled versions of those components to the `<NEW_IS_HOME>/repository/components/lib`  directory.
+    5. If there were any custom OSGI components in `<OLD_IS_HOME>/repository/components/lib` folder, add newly compiled versions of those components to the `<NEW_IS_HOME>/repository/components/lib` folder.

 ### Resources

-!!! info
-    If you have a WSO2 Subscription, it is highly recommended to reach [WSO2 Support](https://support.wso2.com/jira/secure/Dashboard.jspa) before attempting to proceed with the configuration migration.

-Copy the `.jks` files from the `<OLD_IS_HOME>/repository/resources/security` directory and paste them in the `<NEW_IS_HOME>/repository/resources/security` directory.
+Copy the `.jks` files from the `<OLD_IS_HOME>/repository/resources/security` folder to the `<NEW_IS_HOME>/repository/resources/security` folder.

 !!! note
     From WSO2 Identity Server 5.11.0 onwards, it is required to use a certificate with the RSA key size greater than 2048.
-If you have used a certificate that has a weak RSA key (key size less than 2048) in the previous IS version, add the following configuration to `<NEW_IS_HOME>/repository/conf/deployment.toml` to configure internal and primary keystores.
+If you have used a certificate that has a weak RSA key (key size less than 2048) in the previous WSO2 IS version, add the following configuration to the `<NEW_IS_HOME>/repository/conf/deployment.toml` file to configure internal and primary keystores.

     ```toml
     [keystore.primary]